-Top up your existing postgraduate qualification in body psychotherapy to a full MA.
-Receive a high level of academic and research input as you work on a clinically-focused arts therapies project, in our purpose-built therapy centre in Cambridge.
+Top up your existing postgraduate qualification in body psychotherapy to a full MA at our purpose-built therapy centre in Cambridge.
+Receive a high level of academic and research input as you work towards a clinically-focused dissertation on an aspect of Body Psychotherapy.

 If you’re already qualified as a body psychotherapist, our part-time course will give you the chance to work on a substantive piece of academic research, with access to our resources and internationally renowned therapies staff.